 - Ensure that the authority has sought and obtained appropriate DMO approval for all loans acquired - Ensured that the authority has accounted for the loan appropriately (i.e., recorded the full value of the loan.
-Any arrangement fee should be regarded as an admin expense) in the year of receipt - Ensure that the combined principal loan repayment and interest for the year is correctly recorded in the AGAR at section 2 line 5 - Ensure that the outstanding loan liability as at 31st March each year is correctly recorded in the AGAR at section 2, line 10 (value should be verified via the DMO website) - Where the Authority has issued loans to local bodies, they should ideally seek signed indemnities from the recipient body, or their members, agreeing to underwrite the loan debt prepared during the year were prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cashbook, supported by an adequate audit trail from underlying records and, where appropriate, debtors and creditors were properly recorded. disclosed in the AGAR, this assertion, together with the expectation of most Authorities, effectively requires IAs to ensure that the financial detail reported at section 2 of the AGAR reflects the detail in the accounting records maintained for the financial year.
-Consequently, IAs should Ensure that, where annual turnover exceeds £200,000, appropriate records are maintained throughout the year on an Income and Expenditure basis to facilitate budget reporting in that vein Ensure that appropriate accounting arrangements are in place to account for debtors and creditors during the year and at the financial year-end K. If the authority certified itself as exempt from a limited assurance review in the prior year, it met the exemption criteria and correctly declared itself exempt.
-IAs should ensure that, all relevant criteria are met (receipts and payments each totalled less than £25,000) the correct exemption certificate was prepared and minuted in accordance with the statutory submission deadline that it has been published, together with all required information on the Authority's website and noticeboard L. The authority publishes information on a free to access website / web page, up to date at the time of the internal audit in accordance with any relevant transparency code requirements This test applies only to those councils covered by the £25,000 External Audit exemption IAs should review the Authority's website ensuring that all required documentation is published in accordance with the Transparency Code.
+Any arrangement fee should be regarded as an admin expense) in the year of receipt - Ensure that the combined principal loan repayment and interest for the year is correctly recorded in the AGAR at section 2 line 5 - Ensure that the outstanding loan liability as at 31st March each year is correctly recorded in the AGAR at section 2, line 10 (value should be verified via the DMO website) - Where the Authority has issued loans to local bodies, they should ideally seek signed indemnities from the recipient body, or their members, agreeing to underwrite the loan debt J. Accounting statements prepared during the year were prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cashbook, supported by an adequate audit trail from underlying records and, where appropriate, debtors and creditors were properly recorded.
+Whilst IAs are not required to verify the accuracy of detail to be disclosed in the AGAR, this assertion, together with the expectation of most Authorities, effectively requires IAs to ensure that the financial detail reported at section 2 of the AGAR reflects the detail in the accounting records maintained for the financial year.
+Consequently, IAs should • Ensure that, where annual turnover exceeds £200,000, appropriate records are maintained throughout the year on an Income and Expenditure basis to facilitate budget reporting in that vein • Ensure that appropriate accounting arrangements are in place to account for debtors and creditors during the year and at the financial year-end K. If the authority certified itself as exempt from a limited assurance review in the prior year, it met the exemption criteria and correctly declared itself exempt.
+IAs should ensure that, all relevant criteria are met (receipts and payments each totalled less than £25,000) the correct exemption certificate was prepared and minuted in accordance with the statutory submission deadline that it has been published, together with all required information on the Authority's website and noticeboard L. The authority publishes information on a free to access website / web page, up to date at the time of the internal audit in accordance with the relevant legislation IAs should review the Authority's website ensuring that all required documentation is published in accordance with the relevant legislation.
 M. The authority, during the previous year, correctly provided for the period for the exercise of public rights as required by the Accounts and Audit Regulations.
 IAs should acquire / examine a copy of the required "Public Notice" ensuring that it clearly identifies the statutory 30 working day period when the Authority's records are available for public inspection.
 IAs may also check whether councils have minuted the relevant dates at the same time as approving the AGAR N. The authority complied with the publication requirements for the prior year AGAR.
 IAs should ensure that the statutory disclosure / publication requirements in relation to the prior year's AGAR have been met as detailed on the front page of the current year's AGAR.

-O. Trust funds (including charitable) - the Council met its responsibilities as a trustee Confirm that all charities of which the council is a Trustee are up to date with CC filing requirements that the council is the sole trustee on the Charity
+O. Trust funds (including charitable) - the Council met its responsibilities as a trustee